 - Emulation

-- We will monitor formats (at both the file level and the metadata level) used in our systems in order to ensure their suitability for long-term preservation.
+- We will monitor formats (both at the file level and the metadata level) used in our systems in order to ensure their suitability for long-term preservation.

-All systems in the digital preservation infrastructure will meet or exceed [name of organization] policies for information security and related procedures, appendices, and standards.
+All systems in the digital preservation infrastructure will meet or exceed [name of your organization] policies for Information Security and related procedures, appendices, and standards.
 These policies are available at [link] OR Where digital preservation infrastructure is provided by a third-party organization, we will ensure that the organization’s recovery strategy complies with our minimum standards for cybersecurity.

 Our recovery strategy is built on redundancy and multiple modes of recovery.
 Where digital preservation infrastructure is provided by a third-party organization, we will ensure that the organization’s recovery strategy complies with this provision.